austinmacmath/EMPTI/README.md

 8. Navigate to [localhost:3000](http://localhost:3000) in your browser for the homepage and `localhost:3000/<UID>/<EMAIL ID>` for the different email prompts

 ## To Do
-* finish flow of app after clicking send button
+* prevent user from backpaging and modifying answers
+    * solution: flag user once final submission and redirect page
+    * solution: check if email id exists in response table already for a uid and if it does, do not increment prompt_count and redirect
 * check wordcount in textarea
 * log tab clicks in db
-* prevent user from backpaging and modifying answers
-    * solution: flag user once final submission and redirect page
 * figure out how to track input from textarea in realtime and process
 * hosting
 * user testing